Yomi Denzel: Career

 In 2017, at the age of 21 and during his studies at HEC Lausanne, he created an online marketing agency.

 In 2019, 1000 people came for one of its conference in Geneva, and he gathered a community of 190,000 followers on YouTube.
-At the age of 22, he is considered as "the main figure in e-commerce 4.0 in French-speaking world" by the Swiss journal Le Temps.
+At the age of 22, he is considered as "the main figure in e-commerce 4.0 in French-speaking world" (i.e. droppshiping) by the Swiss journal Le Temps.
+Yomi Denzel pretend became millionaire only with dorpshipping.
+But According French journal Numerama, the sell "dropshipping training".
+At 1 000 CHF (2019) or 1,500€ (2021) for the training, he can expect to make a lot of profit.

 In September 2020, he ran a contest on Instagram, with prestigious prizes.
 Several celebrities such as the French footballer Dimitri Payet shared the publication and more than a million people answered on the Instagram publication. one year after, he launched a similar competition with bigger prizes.
 Participant could earn a Tesla car or a Chanel bag by following its account and commenting its post.
-The lottery was advertised in Paris Métro and on the French TV channel M6 and TF1.
-By the end of 2021, Yomi Denzel acquired 486,000 followers on YouTube.
+Yomi Denzel buy advertised in Paris Métro and on the French TV channel M6 and TF1.
+According Numera, the main objective of this lottery is a "cheap advertised" to grow its number of followers and showcase its training programs By the end of 2021, Yomi Denzel acquired 486,000 followers on YouTube.

-In 2022, he runs the online training company Mindeo and holds 550,000 followers on YouTube.
+In 2022, he ran the online training company Mindeo and holds 550,000 followers on YouTube.